thisendout/cyclops/README.md

 For each :run executed, cyclops reports:
  * Exit Code
- * Execution Duration
+ * Execution duration
  * Docker image used as base
- * Committed docker image ID with changes (if exit was 0)
+ * Committed docker image ID with changes (if the changes were committed)
  * List of filesystem changes